zas11053/4300-Web-Programming-Project/README.md

 2 - Import the SQL tables and data to MySQL using the mydatelist.sql file provided

+3 - Go includes/dbh.inc.php and change the the database connection login to either your phpmyadmin account or use the default account root and empty string.

-3 - Start Apache and MySQL in the XAMPP Control Panel
+4 - Start Apache and MySQL in the XAMPP Control Panel

-4 - Go to your localhost url and click on this newly added folder; you should be taken to the homepage
+5 - Go to your localhost url and click on this newly added folder; you should be taken to the homepage

-5 - Sign Up and create your own username and password
+6 - Sign Up and create your own username and password

-6 - Explore our interactive website.
+7 - Explore our interactive website.
 Enjoy!

 ### XAMPP